-rocks.
-The least variable discharge over the annual cycle is noted in streams within the sedimentary part of the Tatra Mountains within Low-Tatric and High-Tatric Units (Lejowy Potok, Małołącki Potok, Miętusi Potok, and Filipczański Potok streams), as well as in streams recharged by vaucluse springs (Bystra, Olczyski Potok, Sucha Woda).
-The discharge in these streams remains quite high even in autumn and winter.
+Sucha Woda).
+The discharge in these streams remains quite high even in autumn and winter (Figs. 5.2).
 The higher the discharge of the spring, the greater the impact on the stream.
-This pattern may be observed in the Olczyski Potok stream where the stream regime and spring regime are virtually identical.
-However, water intakes for household use in Zakopane in the downstream section leads to large variability in discharge downstream of water intakes (Fig. 5.2; Żelazny et al. 2015d, 2016).
+This pattern may be observed in the Olczyski Potok stream where the stream regime and spring regime are virtually identical (Figs. 5.2).
+However, water intakes for household use in Zakopane in the downstream section leads to large variances in discharge downstream of this collection point (Figs. 5.2; Żelazny et al., 2015, 2016).